jitsi/jitsi-meet/INSTALL.md

 server_names_hash_bucket_size 64;
 ```

-Add a new file in /etc/nginx/sites-available (see the jitmeet.example.com file for example)
+Add a new file `jitmeet.example.com` in `/etc/nginx/sites-available` (see also the example config file):
 ```
 server {
     listen 80;